 Horses have a unique digestive system.
 The front portion of the digestive system, the stomach and small intestine, utilize enzyme digestion to break down food material.
 The back portion of the digestive system (hind gut), the cecum and colon have a microbial population (bacteria, yeast, fungi) that ferment and breakdown fiber.
 These microbes in the hind gut break down and ferment fiber, producing volatile fatty acids that serve as a significant energy source.
 During this fermentation of plant fiber, microbes also synthesize B vitamins and other nutrients essential to the health and well-being of the horse.
 In order to efficiently digest fiber, the microbial population of the hind gut must be healthy and their numbers at appropriate levels.
 There are additives that can be incorporated into the feed or used as supplements that may assist in keeping the microbes in the hind gut healthy and primed for proper digestion.

 The term “Probiotic” is opposite to “Antibiotic”.
 An antibiotic is a product that will actually kill or destroy certain bacteria.
 A probiotic is an organism thought to be beneficial to the host organism.
 According to the currently adopted definition by the food and agricultural organization, probiotics are: "Live micro-organisms which when administered in adequate amounts confer a health benefit on the host".
 In this case, the host can be either bacteria within the digestive tract or the horse.
-Bacteria such as Lactobacillus acidophilus, Enterococcus or Streptococcus faecium are the most common types of microbes used as probiotics in horses; but certain yeasts are also be used.
-Poulin Grain utilizes Yea-Sacc1026 which is a live yeast culture based on Saccharomyces cerevisiae strain 1026, a yeast strain specifically selected for its influence on animal performance.
+Bacteria such as Lactobacillus acidophilus, Enterococcus or Streptococcus faecium are the most common types of microbes used as probiotics in horses; but certain yeasts are also used.
+Poulin Grain utilizes a live cell yeast culture based on a Saccharomyces cerevisiae strain specifically selected for its influence on animal performance.
 Another common term used for probiotics is direct fed microbials (DFM).

 Many horse owners use supplements or commercial feeds containing some or all of these microorganisms with the purpose of keeping the hind gut microbial population stabilized.
 It is very easy to disrupt the horse’s hind gut.
 An abrupt change in feed or any kind of stress, even the stress of putting a horse in a trailer and taking him somewhere, a visit by the veterinarian or farrier, a strenuous showing or work schedule, can disrupt the gut.
 A high-grain, high-concentrate, low-fibre diet may also damage or destroy microbes in the hindgut.